1 Hour + 1 Mess = 5 Crock Pot Meals!

 • 16 burrito sized flour tortillas

-• Anything else you like on burritos – cream, cheese, lettuce, tomatoes, etc.
+• Anything else you like on burritos – beans, sour cream, cheese, lettuce, tomatoes, etc.

 We also like to add Cilantro Lime Rice to our burritos.
 All you need to do is make some white rice and add lime juice, cilantro, and salt.